benbarbour/dot_files/README.md

 Comes with a little script I use to symlink everything in place.
 You may or may not want to run it... chances are you like things a little different than I do.

+This repo is primarily for me to sync my stuff around, but others may find some config useful, I guess.

 Install Prequisites
 -------------------